Meet Braintastic! Science

 Lifelong learning

 We believe that learning doesn’t only belong in the classroom.
-So we take our science shows to festivals, events and communities all over the UK, and overseas.
+So we take our science shows to festivals, STEM events and communities all over the UK, and overseas.
 We want to show kids (and grown ups!) that learning can be enjoyable, and something that we should continue throughout our lives.

 Science is part of life and skills like critical thinking and creativity are important for all.